 Sirmione, Lake Garda

-The final trip in the film takes place at Lake Garda, specifically Sirmione, with its stone castle and narrow streets.
+The last trip of the film is to Lake Garda, specifically Sirmione which is a stone castle and the narrow streets.

 - Symbolizes emotional closure

-- One of Italy’s most romantic lake towns
+- One of the most romantic lakes in Italy.

 Clusone – Piazza dell’Orologio